 Murray W. Stewart, M.D., age 59, has served as a member of our Board since March 2019.
 Dr. Stewart has served as Chief Medical Officer of Rhythm Pharmaceuticals, Inc., a biopharmaceutical company focused on developing and commercializing therapies for the treatment of rare genetic disorders of obesity, since October 2018.
 He previously served as Head of Research and Development for Novelion Therapeutics Inc., a biopharmaceutical company focused on developing new standards of care for individuals living with rare disease, from November 2017 to October 2018.
-Prior to that, Dr. Stewart held various positions of increasing responsibility at GlaxoSmithKline, including serving as Chief Medical Officer from April 2014 to November 2017, with global responsibility for patient well-being across the vaccine, pharmaceutical business, Clinical Head of the Biopharma Unit, and Therapy Area Head for metabolic and cardiovascular diseases.
+Prior to that, Dr. Stewart held various positions of increasing responsibility at GlaxoSmithKline, including serving as Chief Medical Officer from April 2014 to November 2017, with global responsibility for patient well-being across the vaccine, pharmaceutical, and consumer business units.
+He also held multiple research and development leadership roles, including Chief Medical Officer for the pharmaceutical business, Clinical Head of the Biopharma Unit, and Therapy Area Head for metabolic and cardiovascular diseases.
 Prior to his tenure to joining GlaxoSmithKline, he worked as a consultant physician and honorary senior lecturer at the Diabetes Center in Newcastle upon Tyne in the United Kingdom.
 Dr. Stewart holds an M.D. from Southampton Medical School and is a Fellow of the Royal College of Physicians.
 We believe that Dr. Stewart's extensive biopharmaceutical leadership experience, including experience in research, clinical development and regulatory strategy, provide him with the qualifications and skills to serve on our Board.